 Chris Bagley joined the Law Offices of James Scott Farrin in 2017 and focuses on consumer protection and personal injury cases.
 He became an attorney, in large part, because he wanted to directly serve clients with tangible and pressing needs.

-For example, Chris helped establish that a trucking accident victim was in a common-law marriage, helping to clear the way for a $1.26 million recovery for his widow and their children.1
+For example, Chris helped establish that a trucking crash victim was in a common-law marriage, helping to clear the way for a $1.26 million recovery for his widow and their children.1

 He also represented more than 150 plaintiffs in litigation against a for-profit law school and its corporate owners.
 Chris and a team of attorneys from JSF, along with an allied firm, obtained court approval for and supervised distribution of a $1,200,000 class settlement for alleged violations of the Fair Debt Collection Practices Act by a debt collector.1